 This graphic maps the main routes of irregular migration into Europe during 2017 and the first half of 2018 as well as the top three nationalities of migrants using these routes.
 For more on changing migration trends and EU migration policy, see Lisa Watanabe’s latest addition to the CSS Analyses in Security Policy series here.
 For more CSS charts, maps and graphics, click here.

-This article was originally published by the European Council on Foreign Relations on 13 October 2016.
+This article was originally published by the Council on Foreign Relations on 18 June 2018.

 Migration is a natural and defining phenomenon of the globalized world.
 The challenge of governing migration lies in its inevitability, volume, and heterogeneity.
 As a portion of the global population, migrants represent around 3 percent, but their absolute number is rising.
 There were 170 million migrants in 2000; today there are roughly 260 million.
 Migration levels will certainly grow while hostilities continue in the most conflict-ridden regions of sub-Saharan Africa and the Middle East, the global wealth gap persists, climate change aggravates living conditions in many areas, and the poorer half of the globe becomes more populous. » More

 This graphic maps the evolution of public opinion on Islam in Switzerland.
 To find out more about Islamophobia in Switzerland and how terrorist violence has influenced the Swiss public discourse, see Darius Farman and Enzo Nussio’s recent addition to the CSS’ Analyses in Security Policy series here.
 For more CSS charts and graphics, click here.